 A comprehensive, unified approach can thus help cut costs, bolster productivity, and centralize management to streamline processes.

 3. Cross-Functional, Cross-Platform UEM Solution to Minimize Risk and Optimize Spend

 Many tech-savvy employees tend to purchase software directly from the vendors or from app stores like Google Play or Apple store, to address immediate productivity needs.
 Some users also prefer managing their own devices and the apps installed.
-But various security and cost issues arise in such scenario, like, non-compliant applications, potential purchase of blacklisted apps, lack of technology consolidation, failure to avail benefits of volume purchase, etc.
+But various security and cost issues arise in such scenarios, like, non-compliant applications, potential purchase of blacklisted apps, lack of technology consolidation, failure to avail benefits of volume purchase, etc.

-The best UEM solution can help you manage technology assets universally and can significantly reduce blind spots in the inventory of machines and devices connected on a network.
+The best UEM solution can help you manage technology assets universally and can significantly reduce blind spots in the inventory of machines and devices connected to a network.
 While deploying a UEM, enterprises should

 4. Security Capabilities